Interpretable Personalized Experimentation: Results on Publicly Available Data

 \textbf{Results:} Table \ref{table:pehe_variance} presents the results.
-We make a few observations: (1) \textbf{Black-box vs. white-box}: As expected, GBDT T-Learners perform well as they do not have interpretability constraints, unlike all the other methods (VT, Distill-HTE, R2P), all of which modify standard decision trees while still remaining visualize-able as a tree.
-Yet, Distill-HTE tends to be far more accurate than other decision tree approaches, in terms of PEHE.
-(2) \textbf{Optimization criterion}: R2P, the only method of those presented here, that considers not only homogeneity within subgroups but also heterogeneity between subgroups, has the lowest between-subgroup variance.
-Other methods that do not try to reduce heterogeneity between subgroups do not fare so well on this metric.
-On the other hand, they fare better than R2P at minimizing within subgroup variance, because they do not consider the tradeoffs between minimizing within and between subgroup variance, unlike R2P.
+We make a few observations: (1) \textit{Black-box vs. white-box}: As expected, GBDT T-Learners perform well as they do not have interpretability constraints, unlike all the other methods (VT, Distill-HTE, R2P), all of which modify standard decision trees while still remaining visualize-able as a tree.
+Yet, Distill-HTE tends to be far more accurate than R2P, in terms of PEHE.
+(2) \textit{Optimization criterion}: R2P, the only method of those presented here, that considers not only homogeneity within segments but also heterogeneity between segments, has the highest between-segment variance.
+Other methods that do not try to increase heterogeneity between segments do not fare so well on this metric.
 However, R2P does this at the expense of PEHE.
-(3) \textbf{HTE model class}: The choice of HTE model matters, with Virtual Twins not performing as well when using an RF HTE model compared to GBDT HTE model.
+(3) \textit{Impact of distillation}: While the T-Learner DT model did not perform well, being worst in terms of PEHE on all datasets, Virtual Twins RF, Virtual Twins GBDT and Distill-HTE that train modified decision trees have a marked improvement over T-Learner DT, suggesting that distilling a complex GBDT or RF teacher rather than learning a tree directly is beneficial, which agrees with the existing distillation literature.
+(4) \textit{HTE model class}: The choice of HTE model matters, with Virtual Twins not performing as well when using an RF HTE model compared to a GBDT HTE model.
 Similarly, GBDT T-Learners perform better than DT T-Learners.

-(4) \textbf{The impact of distillation}: While the T-Learner DT model did not perform well, being worst in terms of PEHE on all datasets, Virtual Twins RF, Virtual Twins GBDT and Distill-HTE that train modified decision trees have a marked improvement over T-Learner DT, suggesting that distilling a complex GBDT or RF teacher rather than learning a tree directly is beneficial, which agrees with the existing distillation literature.
+\textbf{Learnings:} Black-box HTE models are not always the most accurate on all datasets, and interpretable segmentation methods such as VT, Distill-HTE, and R2P can be as or more accurate on some datasets.
+We applied this lesson at the deployment phase of our system where black-box methods and interpretable methods are considered side-by-side.